Completing the Hague Abduction Convention Application

 • Sign and Date: Don’t forget!
 You must sign and date the application in BLUE or BLACK ink.

-In addition to completing Convention application along with a translation, if applicable, you will also need to provide the following additional documents, if applicable to your circumstances.
+You must complete the Convention application and a translation, if needed.
+You will also need to provide the following documents, if they apply to you.

-• Evidence of Custodial Rights: Section VI of the Hague Application asks for evidence of your custodial rights as they existed when your child was taken.
-Include an original or certified copy of any court orders, civil documents, agreements, or other evidence of your custody rights.
+• Evidence of Custodial Rights: Section VI of the Hague Application requires proof of your custodial rights when your child was removed or retained.
+Provide court orders, civil documents, agreements, I or other evidence of your custody rights.

 • Birth Certificate: Submit an original or certified copy of each child’s birth certificate.
 If your child was born in a country that does not issue birth certificates, please submit the family certificate instead.

-• Married: If you and the alleged taking parent were married when your child was abducted, submit an original or certified copy of your marriage certificate.
+• Married: Submit an original or certified copy of your marriage certificate.

-• Separated: If you and the alleged taking parent were legally separated when your child was abducted, submit an original or certified copy of your marriage certificate and any related court orders or agreements.
+• Separated: Submit an original or certified copy of your marriage certificate and any related court orders or agreements.

-• Divorced: If you and the alleged taking parent were divorced when your child was abducted, submit an original or certified copy of your divorce decree.
+• Divorced: Submit an original or certified copy of your divorce decree.

-NOTEA complete application requires a number of legal documents.
-Some courts require original documents, and the foreign Central Authority will generally require you to submit original or certified copies of all legal documents in these circumstances.
+NOTE: A complete application requires many legal documents.
+Some courts need original documents.
+The Foreign Central Authority will usually require you to submit original or certified copies of all legal documents in these cases.
 Please contact our office if you are unable to provide original or certified copies.

-• Recent color photographs of your child and the person alleged to have wrongfully removed or retained the child as these may help location efforts.
+• Recent photographs of your child and the accused person may help find the child.
+They may help in the search because they show who wrongfully took or kept the child.
 Write the person’s name on the back of each photograph.